 * Premier League odds correct at the time of last update.
 Odds subject to changes.

 How many points do you need to win the Premier League?

-Manchester City may have won the Premier League with a record tally of 100 points last season, but no team has ever failed to win the title after having secured 90 points, so that’s seen as the benchmark.
+Manchester City may have won the Premier League with an impressive tally of 93 points last season, but no team has ever failed to win the title after having secured 90 points, so that’s seen as the benchmark.

 How many times have Liverpool won the Premier League?

 Remarkable as it may seem for a club of their stature, Liverpool have never won the Premier League title, although they came agonizingly close in 2013/14.
 Their last English League title was in the old First Division in 1989/90.

 Each of the 20 teams in the Premier League plays their rival teams twice – home and away – over the course of the season for a 38-game campaign.
 Three points are awarded for a win and one for a draw.
 The Premier League table is based on the total number of points accumulated over the season.